-And while no driver wants to get a ticket, citations may be part of the solution.
-“Tickets and red-light cameras work,” says Jonathan Adkins, executive director of the Governors Highway Safety Association.
+While no driver ever wants to get pulled over, citations may be part of the solution to combatting traffic fatalities.
+“Tickets and red-light cameras work,” says Jonathan Adkins, executive director of the Governors Highway Safety Association (GHSA).
 “You get a ticket, it ruins your day.
 You tell everyone, and it helps change behavior,” he explains.

 By The Numbers

-Next article: 4 Tech Tools To Help You Be A Safer Driver
+Next article: 5 Ways To Be A Defensive Driver